KiandaBPM/docs/content/docs/platform/connectors/sharepoint.md

 typora-root-url: ..\..\..\..\static
 ---

 A SharePoint data connector allows you to use SharePoint data sources as part of your Kianda forms or dashboards.
-This means that as your processes are running they will use the
+This means that as your processes are running they will use the information at the data source or depending on the process, update information at a data source location.